Talk to Local Expert

 What's Included

-• Peak Permit
+• Pisang Peak climbing permit

 • Climbing guide equipment

-• Transfer Kathmandu to Chame by Jeep
+• Transfer from Kathmandu to Chame by jeep

-• Airport Transfer
+• Airport transfers

-• Conservation and TIMS card fee
+• Conservation area permit and TIMS card fees

-• Garbage deposit
+• Garbage deposit fee

 What's Excludes

-• Cold and hard drink and water
+• Cold drinks, hard drinks, and bottled water

-• Food in KTM and Pokhara
+• Meals in Kathmandu and Pokhara

-• Travel insurance emergency evacuation and personal medical expenses.
+• Travel insurance, emergency evacuation, and personal medical expenses

-• Tips
+• Tips for staff

 Trip Equipments